 - Heating, lighting and production processes tend to be energy-intensive activities.

-- You may use substantial energy in business travel.
+- You may use substantial energy in business travel or transporting goods.

 Look for obvious waste